Boris Johnson sees record rebellion from his own Conservative Party on covid policies

 In a surreal scene in the House of Commons on Tuesday, opposition Labour Party lawmaker Wes Streeting stood to defend the government and declare, “We are not living in the 1930s, and the Secretary of State and his team are not Nazis.”

-The new rules would apply only to England.
+The new rules apply only to England.
 Northern Ireland, Scotland and Wales set their own guidelines.

 Johnson has warned of a “tidal wave” of new coronavirus infections and highlighted emerging evidence that omicron appears to easily overcome two vaccine doses — but not two plus a booster.
 He calls the restrictions “balanced and proportionate” in light of the new variant.